papaioannougr/Data-Scientist-Nanodegree---Project-1/README.md

 2) What can a gust easily conclude by observing ratings?
 3) Some descriptive and predictive analysis for price of using Airbnb services in Seattle

-In this repository 4 files exist:
+In this repository 1 zip file exist with name CSV files.zip and this contains the following csv files:

 1) calendar.csv
 2) reviews.csv